Don Sno

-Don Sno (born June 24, 2001) is a Dutch-Surinamese kickboxer, currently competing in the welterweight division of Glory.
+Don Sno (born June 24, 2001) is a Dutch-Surinamese kickboxer, currently competing in the welterweight 79 kg division of Glory.

-As of June 2025, he is ranked as the seventh best lightweight kickboxer in the world by Combat Press.
+He was previously ranked as the seventh best lightweight 71 kg kickboxer in the world by Combat Press in 2025.

-Biography and career

-Early career
+Early life

-Born in Amsterdam on June 24, 2001, Sno started training in kickboxing and Muay Thai at the age of 10.
+Born in Amsterdam on June 24, 2001, Don Sno started training in kickboxing and Muay Thai when he was 10.

+Background

+Youth career

+In his Youth career Sno was multiple time national champion and youth European champion.

+Amateur career

+After his dominance in the youth level, Sno moved to C - class and won a European champion.

 On March 9, 2019, Sno travelled to Estonia to face Sergei Makejev in the semifinal of a 4-man tournament at the Yakuza Fight 5 event.
 He lost the fight by decision.